 Almost 40% of new Forhair patients seek reparative work.
-New advancements in techniques allow us to correct bad results, scarring, and other mishaps from previous surgeries.
+New advancements in hair transplant techniques allow us to correct bad hair restoration results, scarring, and other mishaps from previous surgeries.
 Patients who select Forhair enjoy the results they sought in the first place.

 Follicular Unit Transplantation (FUT) and other earlier procedures leave significant scarring.
 They also have other drawbacks -including a noticeable "plug" appearance.
 Still, other patients may be disappointed with FUE results from other clinics.

 Cole Isolation Technique (CIT®) and Hair Transplant Repair